Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Methodology

 \subsection{Decryption / LLM Cryptanalysis}

 We employ zero-shot and few-shot \cite{brown2020language} approaches coupled with CoT \cite{wei2022chain} to decipher encrypted messages.
-These approaches are particularly relevant in jailbreaking scenarios because fine-tuning a model is not conveniently applicable in such setting, and the models must independently rely on the prompt to comprehend ciphertexts without explicit guidance.
+These approaches are particularly relevant in attempted jailbreaking scenarios---as fine-tuning a model is not conveniently applicable in adversarial settings, and the models must independently rely on the prompt to comprehend ciphertexts without further guidance.

-The core of this methodology involves presenting LLMs with encrypted texts and tasking them with three primary objectives:
+Our methodology involves presenting LLMs with encrypted texts and tasking them with three primary objectives:

 \textbf{Decrypting the given ciphertext:} Given a sequence of text $X = \{x_i\}_{i=1}^n$, $X$ is encrypted into $\hat{X}$ by some encryption algorithm $e : X \rightarrow \hat{X}$, and the language model $f$ is tasked to reconstruct $X$ by relying on its inherent knowledge, such that: where $f : \hat{X} \rightarrow X'$ and we aim for $X' \approx X$.